SocialFinanceDigitalLabs/liia-tools-pipeline/docs/general_pipeline.md

 * Detects the year.
 * Checks the year is within the retention policy.
 * Reads and parses the incoming files.
-* Ensures that the data is in a consistent format and that all required fields are present.
+* Ensures that the data is in a format consistent with the schema and that all required fields are present.
 * Collects "error" information of any quality problems identified such as:

   * File older than retention policy
-  * Unknown files
+  * Unknown files i.e. cannot be matched against any in the schema
   * Blank files
   * Missing headers
   * Missing fields